yasir2000/openwrt-oldwiki-md/UsbStorageHowto.rst

 == How do I boot from the USB device ==
 For this to work you need the same kernel modules for USB as described above.
 You also need the modules for the EXT3 file system:

+/!\ '''NOTE:''' '''IMPORTANT:''' ''Does not work for Kamikaze with 2.6 kernel- This procedure bricks the router''

 {{{
 ipkg install kmod-ext2 kmod-ext3
 }}}